wenzhixin/multiple-select/site/docs/introduction.md

 ### UNPKG

-The folks over at [UNPKG](https://unpkg.com/multiple-select@2.0.9/dist/) graciously provide CDN support for CSS and JavaScript of Multiple Select.
+The folks over at [UNPKG](https://unpkg.com/multiple-select@2.0.9/dist/) graciously provide CDN support for Multiple Select's CSS and JavaScript.
 Just use these links.

 ```html
 https://unpkg.com/multiple-select@2.0.9